-Apply at the county courthouse where the harassment occurred, or where either party lives.
+Apply at the county courthouse where the harassment happened, or where either party lives.
 See the district court clerk.
 You do not need a lawyer, but you can have a lawyer if you want to hire one.

-- If you ask thecourt to allow the case to be filed "In Forma Pauperis" because you cannot pay the fees and costs.
+- you ask thecourt to allow the case to be filed "In Forma Pauperis" because you cannot pay the fees and costs.
 You have to fill out an IFP affidavit.
 The court clerk should help you with the forms.

-- If the kind of harassment that happened would also be a crime under the laws that protect you from the following
+- the kind of harassment that happened would also be a crime under the laws that protect you from the following

 - stalking, following, pursuing

 - an illegal act with the purpose of injuring you or destroying your property

 - trespassing — being at your place without your permission